 The current proposal provides a natural explanation for data that have challenged previous approaches.
-Regarding the examples in (3), repeated below as (19), such data are naturally accounted for in the present account since they contain two overt realizations of the same predicate, and are therefore predicted to be ungrammatical by the present approach.
-Put differently, there are two overt result predicates, e.g. an AP and a path PP (19-a) or two APs (19-b), which has been argued not to be grammatically possible, insofar as little v selects for one result state predicate as its complement.
+Regarding the examples in (3), repeated below as (17), such data are naturally accounted for in the present account since they contain two overt realizations of the same predicate, and are therefore predicted to be ungrammatical by the present approach.
+Put differently, there are two overt result predicates, e.g., an AP and a path PP (17-a) or two APs (17-b), which has been argued not to be grammatically possible, insofar as little v selects for one result state predicate as its complement.

-(19) a. \Sam kicked Bill black and blue out of the room.
-(Goldberg 1991: 368)
+(17) a.
+Sam kicked Bill black and blue out of the room.

-- b. \He wiped the table dry clean.
-(Goldberg 1991: 370) - c. \Sam tickled Chris off her chair silly.
-(Goldberg 1991: 368)
+- b.
+He wiped the table dry clean. - c.
+Sam tickled Chris off her chair silly.

-The challenging data for previous approaches in (5), repeated below as (20), are also naturally accounted for in the present analysis, insofar as the verbal roots merge as modifiers of $v{CAUSE}$ , whereas it is the path PP that denotes the actual result (i.e. get the eggs into the vase by breaking), as illustrated in (21).
+The challenging data for previous approaches in (5), repeated below as (18), are also naturally accounted for in the present analysis, insofar as the verbal roots merge as modifiers to v, whereas it is the path PP that denotes the result (i.e., cause the eggs to be in the vase by breaking), as illustrated in (19).

-- (20) a.
-The cook cracked the eggs into the glass.
-(Levin and Rappaport Hovav 1995: 60) - b.
-Daphne helled the peas onto the table.
-(Levin and Rappaport Hovav 1995: 60) - c.
-He broke the walnuts into the bowl.
-(Goldberg 1991: 376)

-(21) John broke the eggs into the bowl. ( $\approx$ get the eggs into the bowl by breaking)
+- (18) a.
+The cook cracked the eggs into the glass. - b.
+Daphne helled the peas onto the table. - c.
+He broke the walnuts into the bowl. - (19) John broke the eggs into the bowl. (\approx cause the eggs to be in the vase by breaking)

 Lastly, the present account makes a number of welcome predictions.
-First, it predicts that (in)transitive complex events-where the verb encodes a result state (e.g. break)-can only combine with either a path PP or an AP, but never both at the same time.
+First, it predicts that (in)transitive complex events-where the verb semantically encodes a result state (e.g., break)-can only combine with either a path PP or an AP, but never both at the same time.
 As shown by the data below, such a prediction appears to be borne out.

-- (22) a. \John broke the eggs into the bowl open.
+- (20) a.
+John broke the eggs into the bowl open.

 - b.
 John broke the eggs into the bowl.

 - c.
 John broke the eggs open.

-- (23) a. \The eggs broke open into the bowl.
+- (21) a.
+The eggs broke into the glass into the bowl.

 - b.
+The eggs broke into the glass.

+- c.
 The eggs broke into the bowl.

-- c.
-The eggs broke open.

-Second, the present approach further predicts that events where the verb encodes a manner of action (e.g. hammer, wipe, push, see Rappaport Hovav & Levin 2010), as in hammer the metal flat, can only combine with path PPs or APs, but never both.
-In this case, the verbal root, e.g. $\sqrt{HAMMER}$ , also merges as a modifier to little v, which selects for one result state predicate.
+Second, the present approach further predicts that events where the verb encodes a manner of action (e.g., hammer, wipe, push, see Rappaport Hovav & Levin, 2010), as in hammer the metal flat, can only combine with path PPs or APs, but never both.
+In this case, the verbal root, e.g., \sqrt{HAMMER} , also merges as a modifier to little v, which selects for one result state predicate (cf. (11)).

-- (24) a. \Tam laughed himself silly faint.
+- (22) a.
+Tam laughed himself silly faint.

 - b.
 Tam laughed himself silly.

 - c.
 Tam laughed himself faint.

-- (25) a. \Sam hammered the metal flat into the ground.
+- (23) a.
+Sam hammered the metal into the ground flat.

 - b.
 Sam hammered the metal flat.

 - c.
 Sam hammered the metal into the ground.

-Third, assuming that result roots have the semantic denotation as in (10-a) predicts that such a class of roots always introduce entailments of change regardless of structure.
+Third, assuming that result roots have the semantic denotation as in (12-a) predicts that such a class of roots always introduce entailments of change regardless of structure.
 In other words, result roots inherently comprise as part of their meaning entailments of change, as Beavers & Koontz-Garboden (2020) argue, and are therefore predicted to entail change regardless of structure.
-As I show below, this prediction is borne out, since even when result roots are structurally interpreted as manner-when they merge as modifiers of $\nu$ -change entailments cannot be disembodied from their meaning (similar to what Rappaport Hovav (2017: 96) notes that result verbs still keep their truth-conditional content as result roots in manner structures).
+As I show below, this prediction is borne out, since even when result roots are structurally interpreted as manner-when they merge as modifiers to v-change entailments cannot be severed from their meaning (see also Rappaport Hovay, 2017).6